JenniferPeterson1203/unit-fundamentals/problem-solving-methodologies/readme.md

 #### Clarifying questions

 Additionally, it's normal to question the boundaries of the problem, so you can better find a solution.
-These kind of clarifying questions are useful for understand what you should and should not focus on.
+These kind of clarifying questions are useful for understanding what you should and should not focus on.

 For example, consider the following question: